 Andrew McMasters is an actor, director, and entrepreneur with more than 30 years of experience in the arts.
 Prior to joining Ariel, he spent 25 years running a non-profit theater company that he founded, and worked for multiple Fortune 500 companies to provide presentation support, messaging, and team-building and communication training.
 Andrew is dedicated to experiential learning, providing opportunities for self-discovery, and driving innovation in our everyday lives.

 Andrew has been working as a consultant for nearly 20 years, providing trainings and customized programs for improving employee engagement, driving innovation, and inclusion.
 His 25 years as an arts administrator has informed his style of leadership training, using the skills from non-profit management in multiple fields.
 He worked extensively for Microsoft, Apple Computers, Cisco, and Salesforce (as well as many others) creating customer engagement programs and messaging for marketing events.
-Andrew also serves on two non-profit boards, including one Business Improvement Area (BIA) providing leadership and services for the University District community in Seattle.
+Andrew also serves on multiple nonprofit boards and civic engagement groups and is a local Arts Commissioner with city government.

 Education and Credentials

-- BA in English and Theater, Temple University
+- BA in English and Theater from Temple University

-- Certificate in Arts Administration, University of Washington
+- Certificate in Arts Administration from University of Washington